-“Then what happened?” asked Jay.
+“Then what?” asked Jay.

 Jay thought.
-“So the wing was a spinning cylinder, and you counteracted the spin by walking at an angle.”
+“So the wing was a spinning cylinder, and you counteracted the spin by walking at an angle?”

-“I came to another white path sticking vertically out of my original path, like this.”
-Dan shook a hand in a diagonal manner.
-“The next thing I knew, I was walking up that path away from the old path.
-My new path led directly to the sun.
-As I got closer the buzzing died down again.
+“Another white path stuck vertically out of mine, like this.”
+Dan shook a hand diagonally.
+“Next thing I knew, I was walking up the new path directly toward the sun.
+The buzzing died down again.

-“So I was surprised when one smashed on my skull.
+“Objects orbited the sun.
+Their regular shadows made it look like the sun had a heartbeat.
+I couldn’t tell how big the objects were, so I was surprised when one smashed on my skull.
 It was an egg.
 There was a blue fledgling inside.
-The blue fledgling’s face had one black beady eye and a hundred human teeth.
+The fledgling’s face had one beady eye and a hundred human teeth.
 I couldn’t look away, or even wipe yolk from my face.

 Jay pat him on the back.
 “You don’t have to.
 I won’t even ask you to come to Sheridan, if you don’t want to.”

 “But… tell me, honestly,” asked Dan, “when you and Faith came to my apartment to smoke centipede, was Beatrice actually on call at the hospital?
 Or did you three conspire to give her that excuse in case I made her uncomfortable?”
 Jay didn’t answer.
 “That’s what I thought.”
 Dan hid his face in his hands.
 “I’m hopeless.
 Hopeless!”

 “Did you know I’m a virgin?”

 Jay shrugged.
 “So am I, but I don’t mind.”